 Soft Serve or Traditional?

-Coconut Milk – This is the brand without guar gum (which most coconut milks contain) but I use the Trader Joe's store brand with great success.
+- Coconut Milk + Cream - This is the brand without guar gum (which most coconut milks contain) but I use the Trader Joe's store brand with great success.
+TJ's carries both clean coconut milk and coconut cream.
 I have not tried this recipe with homemade coconut milk.

-Ice Cream Maker - This one is my favorite and really the only one I use (besides a large ziplock bag from years ago – ewwww!).
+- Ice Cream Maker - This one is my favorite and really the only one I use.

 Paleo Vanilla Bean Ice Cream

-Place the ice cream bowl in the freezer 12 hours before or according to the manufacturer's instructions.
+- Place the ice cream maker bowl in the freezer 12 hours before or according to the manufacturer's instructions.

-Combine coconut milk and maple syrup in a blender.
-Pour the mixture in the ice cream bowl and churn according to the manufacturer's instructions.
+- Combine coconut milk, cream and maple syrup in a blender until smooth and frothy (about 2-3 minutes).
+Pour the mixture in the previously-frozen ice cream bowl and churn according to the manufacturer's instructions.